vegaprotocol/documentation/docs/howto/fees.md

 | `liquidityFee` | Liquidity portion of the fee is paid to market makers for providing liquidity, and is transferred to the market-maker fee pool for the market. |
 | `makerFee` | Maker portion of the fee is transferred to the non-aggressive, or passive party in the trade (the maker, as opposed to the taker). |

 Fees are incurred on every trade on Vega, but it is the price taker who pays the fee.
 The price taker is the party that traded using a market order, or placed a limit order that traded immediately.
-See our explainer section on [Market and trading info](../trading-questions.md#what-are-the-fees-for-trading-on-the-vega-testnet-and-who-gets-the-fees">}}) to learn more on how fees are calculated, and who gets the fees.

 The network has a set of default fee factors configured by the [network parameters](create-market.md#where-do-i-find-the-current-network-parameters); `market.fee.factors.infrastructureFee`, `market.fee.factors.liquidityFee` and `market.fee.factors.makerFee`.